Justin Allison

-Justin Allison (born June 25, 1992) is an American professional stock car racing driver.
+Justin Allison (born June 25, 1992) is an American former professional stock car racing driver.
 He is the grandson of former Winston Cup Series driver Donnie Allison, and the great nephew of 1983 NASCAR Winston Cup Series champion Bobby Allison.
 He formerly competed in the ARCA Racing Series from 2013 to 2014, winning one race at Pocono Raceway in the latter year.
 Prior to this, he won the Allison Legacy Series title in 2010.

 Early life

 Allison was born in Salisbury, North Carolina on June 25, 1992, and attended and graduated from West Rowan High School.

 Racing career

-Allison first started racing at the age of 5, competing in go-karts whilst working at his father's race shop.
+Allison first started racing at the age of five, competing in go-karts whilst working at his father's race shop.
 Allison would run in the Allison Legacy Series from 2006 to 2013, winning the championship in 2010, despite not winning a pole that year.
 He also ran in the PASS National Championship Super Late Model Series and the PASS South Super Late Model Series, as well as the X-1R Pro Cup Series.

 In 2013, Allison would make his ARCA Racing Series debut at the Kansas Lottery 98.9 at Kansas Speedway driving the No. 88 Ford for Team BCR Racing, where he would start and finish eleventh.

 For 2014, Team BCR Racing announced that Allison would run in a select number of races during the 2014 season, driving the team's No. 88 entry as a teammate to the team's main driver Grant Enfinger.
 After a testing session at the track, he would make his first start at the season opener at Daytona International Speedway, where he would start twelfth, but ultimately finished thirty-sixth due to being caught up in a multi-car crash on the 12th lap.
 After withdrawing from the second round at Mobile International Speedway, he would make his next start at Talladega Superspeedway, where he would finish a lap down in 19th.
-In his next race at Toledo Speedway, he would secure his first top-10 with a seventh-place finish after staying out early during an early caution period and after making a late pit stop on lap 130.
+In his next race at Toledo Speedway, he would secure his first top-ten with a seventh-place finish after staying out early during an early caution period and after making a late pit stop on lap 130.

 Allison would make his next start at Pocono Raceway, a track where he participated in a test a few days prior with the fastest time of 168.425 mph.
-He would qualify a career best third, and finished in fifth place, his first top-5 finish.
+He would qualify a career best third, and finished in fifth place, his first top-five finish.
 He would improve that at the next race at Michigan Speedway, where he would finish in third place behind Mason Mitchell and race winner Austin Theriault.
 His next race would be at Chicagoland Speedway, where he would ultimately start and finish eighth.
 He would then make his second short track race at Lucas Oil Raceway, where he would start fifth, but finish thirteenth three laps down to race winner Brandon Jones.